 Located in Silverado Ranch, Slater’s 50/50 is famous for its signature patties made with 50% ground beef and 50% bacon.
-I was invited in for a press visit to try out their famous patties- one look at their menu, and you’ll see their love of bacon is intense in the best way possible.
+I was invited in for a hosted media tasting to try out their famous patties- one look at their menu, and you’ll see their love of bacon is intense in the best way possible.
 Bacon is featured in most of their specialty burgers, but don’t worry, there are still several burgers for other eaters (the Eat Your Veggies burger is made with a quinoa patty.)
 The menu also has plenty of room for customization—you can pick everything from your patty, your toppings, and your sauces for a truly one-of-a-kind burger.
 Don’t forget to give your special creation a name!

 Gordon Ramsay Burger